CS2103AUG2016-T09-C1/main/docs/UserGuide.md

 3) Listing tasks that are overdue <br>
 Format: `list overdue`

-You will be able to view all of the tasks that had expired which can be keyed in the command with the following:
+You will be able to view all of the tasks that had expired by typing the following: `list overdue`

-`list overdue`

 <br><br>